Showcase of c-UAS System in Nowa Deba Training Area, Poland

 |0

-This work, Showcase of c-UAS System in Nowa Deba Training Area, Poland, by SGT Luis Garcia, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Showcase of c-UAS System in Nowa Deba Training Area, Poland [Image 21 of 21], by SGT Luis Garcia, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.